vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/10/008_jyeShThabrahmavarNanam/13_prajApatishcharati_garbhe.md

 <details><summary>Griffith</summary>

-id
-10.8.13    In front of these the five-horsed car moves on...
-10.8.13    Within the womb Prajapati is moving: he, thoug...
+Within the womb Prajapati is moving: he, though unseen, is born in sundry places.
+He with one half engendered all creation.
+What sign is there to tell us of the other?
-Name: Comment, dtype: object
 </details>

 <details><summary>पदपाठः</summary>